-Radiation Dose Management Market to Attain a Value of $1.7 billion by 2023, according to P&S Market Research.
+Radiation Dose Management Market to Attain a Value of $1.7 billion by 2023, according to P&S Intelligence.

 According to the study, the global radiation dose management market is likely to develop at a CAGR of 46.0% during 2017-2023.
 RDM solutions and services are offered for various imaging modalities such as computed tomography (CT), nuclear medicine, fluoroscopy and interventional imaging, radiography and mammography, and others.

 Radiation dose management solutions and services are mostly utilized for monitoring radiation dose in CT.
 Globally, certain standards have been set up by the government to avoid high dose of radiation and have linked these doses to reimbursements, so that the radiologists give priority to the new guidelines.
 For instance, in 2014, National Equipment Manufacturers Association (NEMA) established certain guidelines under XR-29, for promoting low radiation dose standards.
 According to these guidelines, if the dose standards for CT are not followed it can bring down the reimbursement, as much as 15% for CT scanners that don’t meet the standards set forward by XR-29.
 Therefore, stringent regulatory requirements for diagnostic techniques supports the demand for radiation dose management solutions and services.